 The Accounts Payable Default screen can be viewed or modified using the Update Payable Defaults option.
-After selecting an aging date and pressing [ENTER], a second Selection Criteria screen displays.

 The Vendors Selection Criteria screen:

 Use this screen to designate which vendors will print on the report.
 You can select vendors by vendor code or vendor name.